JuBinLuB/Snake-Game/README.md

 Seta para a direita: Mover para a direita

-Pressione a tecla ESC para sair do jogo.
+Tecla ESC: Sair do jogo

 ## Créditos